How to Calculate Warehouse Space and Storage Capacity

 • Multiply the true capacity of each of the pallet racks in your warehouse by the total number of racks you have.

 The number you reach after making those calculations represents the size of your warehouse’s storage cube.
 Let’s say the number you landed on after doing this math is 500,000.
-With your total storage space being 2,000,000, that means your storage utilization percentage would be 25% — which is pretty good.
+With your total storage space measure being 2,000,000, that means your storage utilization percentage would be 25% — which is pretty good.

 2. Start Evaluating Your Warehouse Space Utilization